UBTUS/GSA18FRFQ/README.md

 the product in accordance with user expectations and mindset.
 We automated code integration , test execution and application build with [Continuous integration server] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Build%20Screenshots) (Jenkins).

-This process enabled us to deliver prototype to the end users for beta testing.
-All feedback received from end users and implemented them.
+This process enabled us to deliver prototype to the end users for beta testing on the third of first sprint.
+All feedback received from end users is implemented and new feature requests are listed in wishlist.
 This human centric design process improves usability of application.

 On last day of sprint Scrum master conducted [Sprint review meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) and demonstarted product to product owner and selected end users.
 Product owner validated each user story against acceptance criteria then provided signoff to user stories.